 BRCT Trustees are:

 Craig is a Senior Lecturer in the Department of Biochemistry at the University of Otago.
 He has a particular interest in how people adapt to their environment and how communities make decisions and resolve problems.
 His work focuses on cold-adaptation in plants and animals and the way organisms interact with the environments in which they live.
 Most of the world's organisms tolerate freeze-thaw cycles—some freeze, others super cool; all have strategies to cope with sub-zero temperature.
 Outside of work Craig volunteers for a number of organisations including as President of the Blueskin News.
-Dr Marshall took over as our Chair in 2015.
+Dr Marshall stepped back into the Chairperson role in 2018.

 Charles Abraham: Treasurer (2011 - )